Suyooo/sifas-mapdb/README.md

 - 30: Advanced
 - 40: Advanced+ / Expert

-Note: the difficulty in the `song_difficulty` field might be different from the one read from the live difficulty ID, because the one in `song_difficulty` is the one the game uses for timing judgement.
-Advanced+ songs will have a 40 in the live difficulty ID, but `song_difficulty` will be set to 30.
+Note: the difficulty in the `song_difficulty` field might be different from the one read from the live difficulty ID.
+The most obvious example are Advanced+ songs, which have a 40 in the live difficulty ID, but `song_difficulty` will be set to 30.

 ## Unique Identifier
 For Free Lives, this is usually the version - if a note map is retired and replaced with a new one, this counter